 Elizabeth Sorgman President

 Elizabeth Sorgman is a native Santa Barbaran and a graduate of Santa Barbara High School.
 She is a local architect that graduated from Cal Poly San Luis Obispo and has worked both for the County of Santa Barbara & the City of Santa Barbara Building Departments.
 She is currently responsible for reviewing plans for permit issuance and is also one of the City's California Access Specialists.
-She assists other City Departments with review of their construction documents to assure compliance with Americans with Disabilities Act and California Building Code requirements.
+She assists other City Departments with reviews of their construction documents to assure compliance with the Americans with Disabilities Act and California Building Code requirements.
 Elizabeth and her husband Ken raised their three children in Santa Barbara and they all attended local public schools.
-They continue to be active with their extended family and were a foster family for the Little Dog House - that is how they came to adopt "Lucy the terrier".
+They continue to be active with their extended family and were a foster family for the Little Dog House - that is how they came to adopt "Lucy the terrier."

 Jim Marston Vice President